Pre-requisites for Deploying NAI

 command will do this in a three-step process.

-- Download the container images to the jumphost VM
+- Updload the container images from the downloaded

 -